Leon Uris

-Leon Marcus Uris (August 3, 1924 – June 21, 2003) was an American author of historical fiction who wrote many bestselling books including Exodus (published in 1958) and Trinity (published in 1976).
+Leon Marcus Uris (August 3, 1924 – June 21, 2003) was an American author of historical fiction who wrote many bestselling books, including Exodus (published in 1958) and Trinity (published in 1976).

+Uris was a co-founder of the Writers and Artists for Peace in the Middle East, a pro-Israel group.

 Life and career

 Uris was born in Baltimore, Maryland, the son of Jewish American parents Wolf William and Anna (née Blumberg) Uris.
-His father, a Polish-born immigrant, was a paperhanger, then a storekeeper.
+His father, born in Volkovysk in the Russian Empire (now Vawkavysk, Belarus), was a paperhanger, then a storekeeper.
 His mother was first-generation Russian American.
 William spent a year in Palestine after World War I before entering the United States.
 He derived his last name from Yerushalmi, meaning "man of Jerusalem".
 (His brother Aron, Leon's uncle, took the name Yerushalmi.)
 "He was basically a failure", Uris later said of his father.
 "I think his personality was formed by the harsh realities of being a Jew in Czarist Russia.
 I think failure formed his character, made him bitter."

 At age six, Uris reportedly wrote an operetta inspired by the death of his dog.
 He attended schools in Norfolk, Virginia, and Baltimore, but never graduated from high school, and failed English three times.
 When he was 17 and in his senior year of high school, the Japanese attacked Pearl Harbor and he enlisted in the United States Marine Corps.
 He served in the South Pacific with the 2nd Battalion, 6th Marines Regiment, where he was stationed in New Zealand, and fought as a radioman in combat on Guadalcanal and Tarawa from 1942 through 1944.
 He was sent to the US after suffering from dengue fever, malaria and a recurrence of asthma that made him miss the devastation of his battalion at the Battle of Saipan, which was featured in Battle Cry.
 While recuperating from malaria in San Francisco, he met Betty Beck, a Marine sergeant; they married in 1945.

 Released from service he worked for a newspaper, and wrote in his spare time.
 Esquire magazine bought an article in 1950, and he began to devote himself to writing more seriously.
 Drawing on his experiences in Guadalcanal and Tarawa, he produced the best-selling Battle Cry, a novel depicting the toughness and courage of U.S. Marines in the Pacific.
 He then went to Warner Brothers in Hollywood helping to write the eponymous movie which was extremely popular with the public, but not the critics.
 He went on to write The Angry Hills, a novel set in war-time Greece.